AwadBS/VisualizeNetworks/docs/README.md

-Hey, this is a class project simulating a computer network, without using any libraries/frameworks.
+This was a class project (CS310 Data Structures and Algorithims) simulating a computer network, without using any libraries/frameworks.
 Built a hashtable with seprate chaining, and a graph data structure.

 Below are instructions from the professor.
 <img src="animated.gif" width="400px" />